Read or buy our book, Build: Elements of an Effective Software Organization →

 Our retro board in Miro

-We also go through our Working Agreements, though usually we are pretty good at staying on track with them, as we already get notified about exceptions in our Daily Digest.
+We also go through our working agreements, though usually we are pretty good at staying on track with them, as we already get notified about exceptions in our Daily Digest.

 In the future, we'll probably build a similar retro view into Swarmia but until then, the screenshot approach will do the job.